 I will provide

 - A single bunk bed, shared bathroom, free access to anything in the kitchen including foods and drinks.
 Your linen is also provided along with the necessities of soap and shampoo, etc.

-- food are on your own, we eat Indonesian dish and many of my guests didn't quite like it tho because its so spicy and the taste is very diversity.
-We have a lot of convenience store to buy your needs or you can use GOJEK.
+- food is on your own, we eat Indonesian dishes and many of my guests didn't quite like it tho because it's spicy and the taste is very diverse.
+We have a lot of convenience stores to buy your needs or you can use GOJEK.

 - maybe explore the city together

 You can visit so many cool places here in Jakarta with your Time off.

 1. We have a lot of cultural heritage, one of them is Kota Tua, and we also have A lot of museums.

 2. My house is really close to a lot of Malls, the famous one is the Central Park Mall

 3. Every Sunday from 6 to 11 a.m., Jalan Sudirman and Jalan Thamrin are closed to all private cars.
 While this may not seem such a big deal, for the many Jakartans who live with macet (traffic) all week, it truly is.
 Thousands flock to the big boulevard to walk, run, cycle and skate or simply to stroll leisurely, enjoying the street food, circus-like displays, and occasional public events.

 Originally started as a government initiative to help reduce pollution, car-free day on Sudirman and Thamrin has become a well-loved Jakarta tradition, an opportunity for city folk to get up early and get active in the company of many, many like minds and bodies.
 The road is closed from Ratu Plaza, up until the Monas Monument.
 For a few hours, once a week, you get to truly enjoy being outdoors in Jakarta.